stephen8681/mid-term/README.md

 The user can search the information of the plants by using this final project application.

 The information includes the followings
-  - name of plant
+  - Name of plant
-  - location of plant
+  - Location of plant
-  - type of plant
+  - Type of plant

+# New Features!

+The user can open the map in this application to find out the exact location of the plants !